kermitt2/grobid_client_python/Readme.md

 - **Command Line & Library**: Use as a standalone CLI tool or import into your Python projects
 - **Coordinate Extraction**: Optional PDF coordinate extraction for precise element positioning
 - **Sentence Segmentation**: Layout-aware sentence segmentation capabilities
+- **JSON Output**: Convert TEI XML output to structured JSON format with CORD-19-like structure

 ## 📋 Prerequisites